Hereditary Peerages (Succession) Bill [HL]

 Groups Affected

-• The Lord Chancellor: Takes on the responsibility of administering the process of succession.
+- The Lord Chancellor: Takes on the responsibility of managing the petition process, making decisions on objections and issuing certificates.

 Powered by nyModel